SlimIO/Core/README.md

 ```

 ## Usage example

-A script that demonstrate how to load a default core (JSON Configure will be created dynamically).
+A script that demonstrate how to load a default core (Configuration will be created dynamically).

 ```js
 const Core = require("@slimio/core");